- Jul 07, 2023

 No Regrets

 There are a variety of paths to consider, and I received two job offers quickly after earning my business diploma in marketing.
 Instead of an entry-level reception position at an agency, I made a pragmatic choice and chose higher compensation.
 My career path has been dynamic, and I have learned considerably in different industries in both B2B and B2C sectors.
-While I have no regrets, I wish I had planned out the career path for both options because sometimes I wonder where I would be if I had accepted the agency position.no regrets
+While I have no regrets, I wish I had planned out the career path for both options because sometimes I wonder where I would be if I had accepted the agency position.

 The Impact